This Page Will Be Update Frequently

 In need of ground beef and chicken-legs or thighs.

 Small bottles of water to serve with take-out meals

-Small coolers (I'm gathering the number needed) to place Meals on Wheels food outside the door of our homebound neighbors).
+Small coolers (to place Meals on Wheels food outside the door of our homebound neighbors).

 Anything you can assist with would be appreciated.
-Picking up items from the United Way NRV (111 West Main Street, Christiansburg) office if you deliver there.
+We are picking up items from the United Way NRV (111 West Main Street, Christiansburg) office if you deliver there.

-Actively putting strategies in place to make volunteer workspaces even safer to visit.
+We are actively putting strategies in place to make volunteer workspaces even safer to visit.
 If you are healthy and willing to share your time and energy, it is greatly appreciated.
-Go online to www.faswa.volunteerhub.com to register or, contact, Lanell Otey at 540-342-3011 ext.
-7016 or email@example.com
+Go online to www.faswa.volunteerhub.com to register, or contact Lanell Otey at 540-342-3011 ext.
+7016 or firstname.lastname@example.org.

 Women's Resource Center of the New River Valley

 In need of toilet paper, paper towels, cleaning supplies, and food for our emergency shelter residents.
 These items can be dropped off at 1217 Grove location.
 Staff will collect donated items from the porch on a daily basis.
 If you are in need of a tax receipt, please call 540-639-9592 to arrange for us to mail one to you.
 Effective immediately, they will not be able to pick up donations or accept any other than those listed above.
 We also have an Amazon Wish List.
 If you are looking for an easy way to donate to us with just a few clicks, then this list is for you!
 Visit https://a.co/2Lpabjd to check out our wish list.
 To find more ways to donate to us during this time, visit wrcnrv.org/donate.
 The Emergency Shelter is still open, as is the 24 hour emergency hotline (540-639-1123) and the chatline has extended hours from 8 a.m. to 8 p.m.
 Monday - Friday (wrcnrv.org/chat).